Flexible Spending Account (FSA) Benefits From Paychex

 Easy Claims Submission Process

-Participants can choose to initiate claim submissions directly within Paychex Flex or by mail.
+Participants can choose to initiate claim submissions directly within Paychex Flex or by mail or fax.

 Convenient Reimbursement Methods

-We offer many ways to reimburse employees, from a Paychex FSA Debit Card that can help increase employee enrollment, to direct deposit to their bank accounts, and mailing of reimbursement checks directly to employees' homes.
+We offer many ways to reimburse employees, from a Paychex FSA Debit Card that allows them to pay for eligible expenses directly from their FSA account, direct deposit to their bank account, and checks mailed directly to employees’ homes.

 Support When and Where You Need It